Brixton: 1990s

-2000s: Regeneration vs Gentrification
+2000s: regeneration vs. gentrification

-There has been, and there remains great debate regarding whether Brixton's recent renaissance should be deemed regeneration or gentrification.
-Some believe the area has slowly undergone a process of gentrification since the 1990s and has resulted in many wealthy middle-class people taking advantage of the area's location and the thriving bohemian art scene.
-However, others argue that the area is undergoing exciting regeneration.
-In recent years, Brixton has hosted a regular farmers' market on Station Road, as well as Pop-up restaurants and pop-up shops.
-New art galleries, delicatessens, bars, cafes and vintage clothing stores, particularly in and around Brixton Village Market have also opened, which some believe is gentrifying the area in a similar way to that in nearby Clapham.
+It is debated whether the area's 21st-century renaissance should be deemed regeneration or gentrification.
+Some say wealthy and middle-class people are taking advantage of the area's location and the thriving bohemian art scene, while others argue that the area is undergoing exciting regeneration.
+In recent years, Brixton has hosted a regular farmers' market on Station Road, as well as pop-up restaurants and shops.
+New art galleries, delicatessens, bars, cafes, and vintage clothing stores, particularly in and around Brixton Village Market have also opened, which some believe is gentrifying the area in a similar way to that in nearby Clapham.

 Pop Brixton exemplifies the ongoing discussion about regeneration.
 Originally created as a community project, opinion is divided over whether Pop fulfils its intentions of being part of the local community, with some arguing that Pop is seen as just another tourist and retail attraction, and that the council did not meaningfully engage with Brixton residents.
 Others have welcomed its arrival for its entrepreneurial approach and benefiting start-ups, and that it brings people into the area which has benefited trade and its popularity.

 In April 2015, a Reclaim Brixton protest was held by local residents and activists opposing gentrification.

 In March 2016, a campaign to save the businesses that occupy the railway arches commenced, with long-running local businesses being forced out due to rent-rises.
 The council passed the plans for Network Rail to refurbish them in August.

-In May 2019, plans for a 20-storey tower block providing office space were unveiled by Taylor McWilliams - a Texan property developer whose company Hondo Enterprises had bought Brixton Market in 2018.
+In May 2019, plans for a 20-storey tower block providing office space were unveiled by Taylor McWilliams, a Texan property developer whose company Hondo Enterprises had bought Brixton Market in 2018.
 This plan drew a large opposition from the local community and campaign groups, already concerned with the threat of eviction of a popular local supermarket.
 Despite a petition and overwhelming opposition, council planners approved the development on 3 November 2020.
-A subsequent decision is to be made by London mayor Sadiq Khan, the date so far for which has been postponed.

-Transition Town
+However, following a long campaign by protestors, the developer withdrew the planning application in July 2023.

+2023 saw the council begin the public consultation for the regeneration of 6 Canterbury Crescent (International House) and 49 Brixton Station Road (Pop Brixton).

+Transition town and local currency

 Brixton was one of the first inner-city based 'Transition town' projects in the UK.
 Brockwell Park hosts the now annual Urban Green Fair, first held in summer 2007.